ashishchandr70/Lend-a-Dollar/README.md

 Lend-a-Dollar exists to answer one simple question:

-> *What if borrowing didn’t have to be humiliating, predatory, or life-destroying?*
+> *What if borrowing didn’t have to be humiliating, sourced from a predatory lender, or life-destroying?*